How To Use Librium For Alcohol Withdrawal

 • Delirium Tremens

 Benzodiazepines work by activating GABA receptors in the brain, which are also stimulated by alcohol.
 GABA is an inhibitory neurotransmitter associated with feelings of calm.
-Alcohol intoxication causes a spike in GABA and withdrawal involves a plunge in GABA.
-Many alcohol withdrawal symptoms (including panic and even seizures) are caused by insufficient levels of GABA in the brain.
+Intoxication causes a spike in GABA and withdrawal involves a plunge in GABA.
+Many withdrawal symptoms (including panic and even seizures) are caused by insufficient levels of GABA in the brain.

 Librium for alcohol withdrawal

-Here are some things to consider before obtaining a prescription of Librium for alcohol withdrawal symptoms:
+Here are some things to consider before obtaining a prescription:

 • Depending on the severity of your alcoholism, your doctor may recommend inpatient detox or prescribe you with Librium that you can taper off of while you quit drinking at home.
 If you quit drinking at home, make sure you have support and that you repair your body proactively.

-• All benzodiazepines including Librium can cause overdose if too much is taken at once.
+• All benzodiazepines can cause overdose if too much is taken at once.
 Mixing these drugs with alcohol can be very dangerous and lead to blackouts.

-How To Take Librium for Alcohol Withdrawal
+How To Take Librium

-Here are some things to consider as you take Librium for alcohol withdrawal symptoms:
+Here are some things to consider:

-• Librium tablets are typically 5, 10, 20, or 25 mg.
+• The tablets are typically 5, 10, 20, or 25 mg.

-• The first dose of Librium for alcohol withdrawal is usually 25-100 mg.
+• The first dose is usually 25-100 mg.

 • Doses are often taken 2-4 times per day or hourly if needed.

-• There is no standard dosage of Librium for alcohol withdrawal; a doctor can determine this depending on your situation.
+• There is no standard dosage; a doctor can determine this depending on your situation.

 Further Considerations

-By preventing complications caused by low levels of GABA in the brain, using Librium for alcohol withdrawal can help you have a much safer and more pleasant detox.
+By preventing complications caused by low levels of GABA in the brain, using Librium can help you have a much safer and more pleasant detox.
 Even if your symptoms aren’t severe, envisioning life without alcohol is hard enough.
 Nervous exhaustion and insomnia can make the task of quitting drinking seem nearly impossible.

 • Low dopamine